 Grades and Scholarship

-Final grades are submitted at the end of the term, and these are made part of a student's permanent record in accord with the option chosen by the student.
-A progress report of every first-year student in each of the classes is submitted to the Registrar by every instructor at the middle of each term.
+Final grades are submitted at the end of the term, and these are made part of a student's permanent record.
+A progress report of every first-year student in each registered class is submitted to the Registrar by every instructor at the middle of each term.

 Undergraduate students are permitted a selection from two alternative grading options.
 The course grading options are as follows: